Python Syntax

 Float

-A float, also known as a "floating point number," is a number that contains one more decimal.
+A float, also known as a "floating point number," is a number that contains one or more decimal.
 A float can be either positive or negative.

 Examples of floats are: